sanketmuchhala/RAG-Chatbot-Jupyter/readme.md

-# Just Practicing — RAG, AI, and Some Notebooks
+# Just Practicing — AI, RAG, Langchain, and Some Notebooks

 Hey there,